KaranSaini92837/IoTLab_project/README.md

 2. Open this folder in an IDE(Eclipse, IntelliJ etc).

-3. Create a Schema named IoT in MySqlWorkbench/ via CLI anyway you feel comfortable.
+3. Create a Schema named IoT in MySqlWorkbench/ via MySql CLI anyway you feel comfortable.

 4. Now run the Application from the IDE.
 For running in the IDE run KaranSainiIoTLabProjectApplication.java